CoderK-debug/OSINT-FRAMEWORK/target-setup.md

 For an accurate investigation, you need to start by setting up the target logic.
 This by making a list of keywords, usernames, communication channels and contacts in a friendly way.

-# SHORT SMART STEP BY STEP
+# SHORT SMART STEPS BEFORE STARTING

 1. Pre-Recon the target;
 2. Interaction with the Target; and,